-- School-based Mentor
+- School-based administrator

-- School Administrator

 - TSU Master Clinician

 - TSU Academic Advisor

-In addition, GYO candidates are encouraged to develop their own network of support which may include other teacher in their building and/or content area, professional networks within their districts, and external professional organizations.
+In addition, job-embedded candidates are encouraged to develop their own network of support which may include other teacher in their building and/or content area, professional networks within their districts, and external professional organizations.

 The first year of teaching can be overwhelming even when teachers complete a pre-service program prior to entering the classroom.
-As GYO candidates in this program are serving in support positions in the district in addition to learning the skills, knowledge and content required to be an effective teacher, it is understandable that sometimes they may feel overwhelmed.
+As candidates in this program are teaching in addition to learning the skills, knowledge and content required to be an effective teacher, it is understandable that sometimes they may feel overwhelmed.
 Support is always available to program participants!
 If a candidate is in crisis, they should first turn to their mentor or building principal for immediate support.
 These individuals, or the candidate themselves, should also notify their master clinician.
 A support plan will then be created that will address the needs of the candidate.